web analytics

 JD Vance (Photo by Brandon Bell/Getty Images)

 Democrat Sherrod Brown has held one of the state’s seats since 2006, while the other seat has been reliably Republican since 1998 (VP contender JD Vance currently occupies it – should Vance and Trump win, Republican Governor Mike DeWine will choose Vance’s replacement).
-Senator Brown will do battle with GOP contender Bernie Moreno; the polling average gives the incumbent just a 1% lead.
+Senator Brown will do battle with GOP contender Bernie Moreno; the polling average gives the incumbent a slim 1% lead.

 Switched Affiliation